notzeb/all/README.md

 However, if every mathematician were to write out their own personal Bourbaki from scratch, then there would be a huge amount of duplicated effort.
 My suggestion is for anyone who embarks on such a project to make their latex code publicly available, and to feel free to copy the latex code for results that they have no special insight on from others.
 Since notes are frequently updated, it may not make sense to post these projects to the arxiv - so I'm trying github as a repository, instead.

 My personal style of writing notes probably won't fit most people's tastes.
 If you think that my notes would be improved by being more verbose, or being more organized, or by including more examples, or better pictures: please feel free to copy them and change them to your liking!

+A very similar project can be found at https://github.com/vEnhance/napkin - he's done a much better job than me, actually.